 With this implementation, speedups are quite significant (Table I).
 Moreover, the larger the image, the higher the speedup is, as the step-complexity of the sequential algorithm is of $O(N^2)$ and $O(N \log(N))$ for the parallel version.
 Even higher speedups are achieved by adapting the code to specific-size images, especially when the number of columns is a power of 2.
 This avoids inactive threads in the grid, and thus improves efficiency.
-However, since the use of 64-bit sums is imposed by image sizes (up to 12000 pixel wide) and 16-bit pixel coding, computations are made with a 2-way bank conflict as sums are based on 64-bit words, thus creating overhead.
+However, on sm13 GPUs, these computations are made with a 2-way bank conflict as sums are based on 64-bit words, thus creating overhead.